infrahq/infra/README.md

 </p>

 ## Introduction
-Infra is **identity and access management** for Kubernetes.
-Provide any user fine-grained access to Kubernetes clusters via existing identity providers such as Okta, Google Accounts, Azure Active Directory and more.
+Infra is secure Kubernetes access for your team.

 **Features**:
 * One-command access: `infra login`